 1980: Stevie Wonder released “Master Blaster (Jammin’),” the lead single from his nineteenth studio album, Hotter than July.

 1980: XTC released their fourth studio album, Black Sea.
-The LP became the band’s most successful in the US, reaching #41, and second most successful in the UK, where it peaked at #16.
+It became the band’s most successful in the US, reaching #41, and second most successful in the UK, where it peaked at #16.

 1981: Simple Minds released their fourth studio album, Sons and Fascination/Sister Feelings Call.
 The double LP became the group’s first to reach a wide international audience.